LeanKit-Labs/hyped/README.md

 ## Roadmap
 None of this is guaranteed but here are some items that would be nice/great to have.

- * Add extension to hypermedia for describing query parameters
  * Add ability to define data contracts for request/response bodies per resource and action
  * Filter options response based on authorization method
  * Support for websockets